 Prior to filmmaking, Lynch was an award-winning entrepreneur with a 28-year track record of launching and operating successful businesses and creating nearly 1,000 jobs in various industries including technology, consulting, production and media.
 In 2000, he won the highly coveted Ernst & Young Entrepreneur of the Year Award in e-Business, and in 2001 he became business partners with the former CEO of Apple and Pepsi, John Sculley.

 Lynch's entry intro filmmaking was a direct result of experiencing 9/11 firsthand.
 He decided on that day to pursue his passion for producing films.

 He is currently writing his first book called, FIGHTING FOR AMERICA: Six Ways to Save a Drowning Nation.

 Steve Malzberg is one of the most recognizable names in the world of News/Talk.

-The host of The Steve Malzberg Show (7-8 pm ET) and America Talks Live (Fridays 4-5 pm ET) on Newsmax TV, has been informing, entertaining, and breaking news for his loyal listeners and viewers for over 30 years.
+The host of The Steve Malzberg Show (7-8 pm ET) on Newsmax TV, has been informing, entertaining, and breaking news for his loyal listeners and viewers for over 30 years.
 Steve spent 23 years at WABC Radio in NYC, where he set ratings records and captured several AIR Awards for his probing interviews in both news and sports.
 At WOR Radio in NYC, Steve went head to head with Sean Hannity with great success, often winning the ratings battle.